mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 "display": "<span class='qty'>2</span><span class='unit'>tablespoons</span><span class='name'>lemon juice</span>",
 ```

-Why is a machine learning model for parsing ingredients responsible for structuring ingredient data *and* generating HTML?
+Why is a machine learning model responsible for structuring ingredient data *and* generating HTML?
 That would be like putting a neurosurgeon in charge of brain surgery *and* assembling hospital furniture.

 I would have loved to dive right into the code to make sweeping functional changes, but first I had to perform a critical step: stabilization.
-I needed a way to lock in the current behavior so that any changes I made to functionality were deliberate.
+I needed to lock in the library's existing behavior so that any changes I made to its functionality were explicit and deliberate.

-Stay tuned later this week for **part two** of this blog series, where I will describe:
+Check back next week for **part two** of this series, where I will describe:

 * How I added end-to-end tests so that I wouldn't accidentally break anything
 * How I configured the tests to run automatically before applying any change to the code